-The Lambeth Group, formerly known as the Woolwich and Reading Beds, occurs in the London and Hampshire Basins, where it directly overlies the Chalk or Thanet Sand Formation, and is succeeded by the Harwich and London Clay Formations.
+The Lambeth Group, formerly known as the Woolwich and Reading Beds, occurs in the London and Hampshire basins, where it directly overlies the Chalk Group or Thanet Formation and is succeeded by the Harwich and London Clay formations.

 Although generally less than 50 m thick, its lithological variability and position beneath much of London has concerned tunnelling engineers since the early nineteenth century.

-Geotechnical data from over 50 ground investigations, held in the National Geotechnical Properties Database have been analysed to assess the spatial variation in geotechnical properties across the main formations of the Lambeth Group.
-An example of the undrained shear strength with depth is presented below.
+Geotechnical data from over 50 ground investigations, held in the National Geotechnical Properties Database, have been analysed to assess the spatial variation in geotechnical properties across the main formations of the Lambeth Group.
+An example of the undrained shear strength with depth is presented here.

 The Engineering Geology of British Rocks and Soils: Lambeth Group provides an in-depth study of formations within the Lambeth Group using data held in the National Geotechnical Properties Database.